 Dendrocalamus strictus

-Somewhat less gracefully than Asper, with its dense thicket of lateral branches that start at ground level, D. strictus has exceptionally strong culms because they are often solid, or nearly solid, rather than hollow.
-Closer to the base, they are more likely to be solid, and lack of water also causes the culm walls to grow thicker and more solid.
+Somewhat less gracefully than Asper, with its dense thicket of lateral branches that start at ground level, Dendrocalamus strictus has exceptionally strong culms because they are often solid, or nearly solid, rather than hollow.
+Closer to the base, they are more likely to be solid, and a shortage of water also causes the culm walls to grow thicker and more solid.
 This thickness or solidity results in great structural strength, hence the name Iron Bamboo.
 Other common names include Calcutta Bamboo or Male Bamboo in India and Bambu Batu in Malaysia.

 Like other species of Dendrocalmus, this bamboo requires a warm, tropical climate to thrive.
-But in contrast to sleek varieties like D. giganteus, the profusion of branches near ground level make D. strictus rather unattractive as an ornamental.
+But in contrast to sleek varieties like Dendrocalamus giganteus, the profusion of branches near ground level make D. strictus rather unattractive as an ornamental.

 Guadua angustifolia in Costa Rica